-on some global image properties (such as methods on frequency domain or using matching between multiple input images), or statistics over local image windows [17].
+on some global image properties (such as methods on frequency domain or using matching between multiple input images), or statistics over local image patches [17].

 These similarities enable the possibility of extending the vast amount of achievement of flow estimation onto the motion blur estimation problem.
 However, the main difficulty is that the RHS of Eqn.
-1 is unknown given single blurred image.
+1 is unknown for ordinary single image deblurring problem.
 Even with alpha channel image modeling and the sharp edge assumption, there is still an unknown parameter $z \in \{\pm 1\}$ in Eqn.
 7. It is impossible to remove this unknown, since it is in essential due to the lack of time information for the blur estimation problem with only one input image.
 In fact, both b and -b can produce the same blur result.
-This property poses extra difficulty for the blur estimation problem comparing with the optical flow problem.
+This property poses extra difficulty for the blur estimation problem than the optical flow problem.